 Both the time and ring counters can flash red; the former when 9 minutes have passed, and the latter when no rings have been collected.
 However, a bug in the HUD code will prevent the time counter from flashing to red if the player has at least one ring.

 A rather infamous bug, which made its way into both Sonic 2 and Sonic 3.
 It's possible for Sonic to get stuck in a wall, by debug mode or being pushed by other objects.
 When that happens, pressing either Left or Right on the D-Pad will force Sonic a distance away from the wall, in an attempt to get him unstuck.
 This can be used to skip certain parts of a level or, in certain cases, can send Sonic to the very end of a stage.
 When that happens, there's a chance of random objects and tiles appearing, and the signpost ending up using the sprites used for monitor contents.

-If Sonic is colliding with objects in certain zones (most noticeable in Marble and Labyrinth) and starts jumping, the animation shown will be of him walking instead of his usual rolling/jumping one.
+If Sonic is colliding with objects in certain zones (Most noticeable in Marble and Labyrinth, though it can be triggered as early as Green Hill Zone Act 2, through the Rock object with yellow spring on top) and starts jumping, the animation shown will be of him walking instead of his usual rolling/jumping one.

 Camera Scrolling Death in GHZ

 Due to the way the camera is set up in Sonic 1, and the general area of where the bug is located, it's possible to kill Sonic in a certain area of Green Hill Zone Act 1.
 By jumping straight down while on a loop and then rolling, Sonic will gain enough speed to outrun the camera, resulting in the loss of a life.

 Roller Art Bug